 Transpose.....
-When you record in a different key using the

-transpose function, the CA piano will record the notes transposed you hear, not the notes as you play with the keyboard.
+When you record in a different key using the transpose function, the CN piano will record the actual transposed notes you hear, not the notes you played on the keyboard.

 RECORDING CAPACITY

 The total recording capacity is about 5,000 notes.
 Pressing any buttons or pedals is counted as one note.